 Think About Your Discounting Strategy

 Some retailers can become stuck in a cycle of discounting, from which it can be hard to escape.
 Once customers figure out how often some retailers offer discounts, they can become reluctant to buy at full price.
+So it’s important to understand how do promo codes work and how to make promo codes effective.

 As a one-off event, Black Friday shouldn’t necessarily cause that problem, but retailers that discount heavily, and for long periods are training customers to expect great offers, and making ‘normal’ prices seem expensive.